-A deep love of art and realistic drawing began at age five after helping my artistic mother render portraits of my siblings.
+A deep love of art and drawing began at age five after helping my artistic mother create portraits of myself and my siblings.
 I received a scholarship to attend a liberal arts college where studio work included rigorous programs of classical instruction.
-My Junior year, I was awarded an independent study under the tutelage of Gardiner McCauley, head of the art college.
-It was a year that profoundly changed my creative approach to art.
-In particular, I was coached to keep my creativity authentic.
-My passion had been, and still is, in the style of realism.
-Layer upon layer and rendering meticulous detail are part of my soul.
+My Junior year, I completed an independent study under the tutelage of Gardiner McCauley, head of the art college.
+It was a year that profoundly changed my creative approach and laid the groundwork for my passion to create art in the style of realism.
 After graduating, I worked in my hometown of Chicago as a graphic designer and illustrator.
-Upon moving to Los Angeles in the early 90’s, I furthered my skills through advanced painting classes at UCLA.
-With my love of painting figures, my career as a portrait artist blossomed.
+Upon moving to Los Angeles in the early 90’s, I began to paint exclusively in oils and worked as a commissioned portraiture artist.
 Recently, I have been inspired to create paintings that combine realistic detail with a modern twist.
-These works include lone figures or forms amid simplified landscapes, enlarged depictions of animal eyes, and reflective scenes of secondhand collectables.
+These works include lone figures or forms amid simplified backgrounds, enlarged depictions of animal eyes, and scenes of secondhand collectables.
 My work is collected throughout the US and abroad.

 Born: Philadelphia, Pennsylvania

 Education: Stephens College, Columbia, Missouri, BA

 UCLA, Westwood, California

 UCLA, Santa Monica, California

 American Women Artists, Associate with Distinction